Simultaneous NICER and NuSTAR Observations of the Ultra-compact X-ray Binary 4U 1543-624: Discussion

 \section{Discussion}

 We present the first \nustar observation of the ultra-compact X-ray binary \source that was coordinated with \nicer.
 The source was in a lower flux state than previously observed by \nicer during the 2017 enhanced accretion phase.
 The $0.5-50$~keV luminosity was $L_{0.5-50\ \mathrm{keV}} = 4.9 (D/7\ \mathrm{kpc})^{2}\times10^{36}$~\lumcgs, which is 42\% of the peak luminosity during the 2017 brightening.
 At this luminosity, the source has a mass accretion rate of \mdot$\ =4.3\times10^{-10}$~\ms year$^{-1}$.
 The source exhibited strong emission features due to the reprocessing of direct continuum emission by the accretion disk.
 Fitting the reflection spectrum with a model tailored to the atypical abundances found in these systems, \xillverco, we test the emission radii of the \ion{O}{8} and Fe line components.
 We find a common emission radius for both line features of \rin$ < 1.07$~\risco, indicating that the disk remains close to the compact object.
+There are other systems where the accretion disk is consistent with the innermost stable circular orbit at different flux levels and spectral states (e.g., 1RXS~J180408.9$-$34205: \citealt{ludlam16, degenaar16}), so while \source is not unique in this regard, it is interesting that the disk has not receded after the peak intensity observed in 2017.

-Given the amount of evidence supporting a NS accretor in this system (e.g., tentative association with a Type-I X-ray burst: \citealt{serino18}; X-ray--Radio luminosity: \citealt{ludlam19b}), the measured position of the inner disk radius corresponds to $12.4-13.3$~km when assuming a canonical NS mass of 1.4~\ms. The upper limit on the inner disk position (\rin$ = 6.42$~\rg) and $0.5-50$~keV unabsorbed flux of $F_{\mathrm{unabs}}=8.4\times10^{-10}$~\fluxcgs places and upper limit on the dipolar magnetic field of $B\leq0.7(D/7\ \mathrm {kpc})\times10^{8}$~G at the poles.
+Given the amount of evidence supporting a NS accretor in this system (e.g., tentative association with a Type-I X-ray burst: \citealt{serino18}; X-ray--Radio luminosity: \citealt{ludlam19b}), we discuss the results of the spectral modeling in the context of the source being a NS.
+The measured position of the inner disk radius from \xillverco corresponds to $12.4-13.3$~km when assuming a canonical NS mass of 1.4~\ms. The upper limit on the inner disk position (\rin$ = 6.42$~\rg) and $0.5-50$~keV unabsorbed flux of $F_{\mathrm{unabs}}=8.4\times10^{-10}$~\fluxcgs places an upper limit on the dipolar magnetic field of $B\leq0.7(D/7\ \mathrm {kpc})\times10^{8}$~G at the poles.
 This is within the range estimated from the 2017 enhanced accretion event and further supports a weak B-field in this system.
-This is within the range of magnetic field strengths estimated in \citet{mukherjee15} for accreting millisecond X-ray pulsars (AMXPs), though no pulsations have been detected for this system.
+Additionally, this is consistent with the range of magnetic field strengths estimated in \citet{mukherjee15} for accreting millisecond X-ray pulsars (AMXPs), though no pulsations have been detected for this system.